raulperula/raulperula.github.io/_posts/2016-01-20-CV-RaulPerula.md

    where: Malaga, Spain, September 27-29, 2017
    description: "Organized by Fundación ONCE.
 Speaker at the round table about robotics, centered in Socially Interactive and Educational robots."

- - title: "Acercamiento a la ingeniería en inglés.
-Robótica"
-   authors: "Raúl Pérula-Martínez"
-   year: 2017
-   venue: "TECNOCAMP 2017.
-Una Experiencia de Acercamiento a la Ingeniería (UC3M)"
-   where: Madrid, Spain, September 27-29, 2017
-   description: "Talk about how robotics and 3D printers can be used in our dialy life."

  - title: "Co-organizer of the <i>RoboticAula</i> workshop"
    authors: "Raúl Pérula-Martínez, Verónica González, Juan M. García-Haro, Pablo Marín"
    year: 2016